 Fresh: Other Animals

 There doesn't seem to be one particular creature that has the most "it" appeal right now; but, it's safe to say that birds and owls aren't the most original choices.
-If you must go with the feathered variety, though, peacocks are enjoying the limelight.
 Woodland creatures have been around for the last couple of years with foxes, squirrels, and hedgehogs getting the most play.
-Oceanic animals like the octopus are popular.
-And finally, insects like dragonflies and beetles are trending.Continue to 17 of 18 below.
+Llamas and alpacas are definitely having a moment.
+And finally, insects such as dragonflies and beetles are trending.Continue to 17 of 18 below.

 17 of 18

-Four out of the last 15 color choices for Pantone's Color of the Year have been some variation on aqua.
+Many of the last dozen-plus color choices for Pantone's Color of the Year have been some variation on aqua.
 It's a beautiful color, to be sure, but you may have grown weary of it.Continue to 18 of 18 below.

 18 of 18

-Indigo may have stolen the spotlight from aqua this year thanks to the denim trend.
+Indigo may have stolen the spotlight from aqua thanks to the denim trend.
 Plus, the classic color combination of navy and white never really goes out of style.
 You can incorporate this hue into your home in a myriad of ways including throw pillows, art, linens, and elements of your rugs and curtains.